-Human-centred design (also known as design thinking) is iterative and collaborative.
-An introduction to human-centred design will help you embrace design to reach better results for people, teams, and organizations.
+Human-centered design is iterative and collaborative.
+This beginner’s introduction to design thinking will help you embrace design to solve complex problems and reach better results for people, teams and organizations.

 Human-centred design is not an exclusive skill, natural ability, fine art, or rocket science—it’s accessible to everyone and tremendously useful for any industry or discipline.

 Human-centred design is: